 December 1, 2016 |

-In this, Part I of my voice search analysis, I'll highlight the meta problems that present themselves when trying to equalize oral and written language.
-In the upcoming installment I'll get into the nitty-gritty and show how the two forms of language are structurally incompatible, emphasizing how dialect, culture, and the overall linguistic structure of the two forms of communication would make dual optimization
+In Part I of my voice search analysis, I'll highlight the meta problems that present themselves when trying to equalize oral and written language.
+In the upcoming installment, I'll get into the nitty-gritty and show how the two forms of language are structurally incompatible, emphasizing how dialect, culture, and the overall linguistic structure of the two forms of communication would make dual optimization

 The Basic and Faulty Premise in Optimizing for Voice Search

 I never thought of myself as a language geek before, that is, until I started to see what the SEO community was saying about voice search.
 How are we supposed to optimize for voice search now that the medium is becoming more and more common?
 C'mon, you can say it... long tail keywords and less formal content that is not as hyper-focused on concentrated keyword phrases.
 I must have read a dozen articles on the topic that said the same thing and didn't even think twice about it.
 That is until I had a "Yoda moment" and remembered my training... my training as an English teacher within the urban environment.

 One of the first things you learn about teaching students in the urban setting is that their speech patterns are very much culturally influenced and differ vastly from what would be considered "standard English" (should such a thing actually exist).
 In other words, and it's something I saw each and every day in the classroom, the way people speak is not the way they communicate in writing, they are two almost distinct entities.

 The Problem with Long Tail Keywords and Less Formal Content